mspnp/spark-monitoring/README.md

 1. Navigate to your Azure Databricks workspace in the Azure Portal.
 1. Under "Compute", click "Create Cluster".
 1. Choose a name for your cluster and enter it in "Cluster name" text box.
-1. In the "Databricks Runtime Version" dropdown, select **Runtime: 10.4 LTS (Scala 2.12, Spark 3.3.1)**.
+1. In the "Databricks Runtime Version" dropdown, select **Runtime: 11.3 LTS (Scala 2.12, Spark 3.3.1)**.
+1. Under "Advanced Options", click on the "Spark" tab.
+Add env variables for LOG_ANALYTICS_WORKSPACE_KEY and LOG_ANALYTICS_WORKSPACE_KEY
 1. Under "Advanced Options", click on the "Init Scripts" tab.
 Go to the last line under the "Init Scripts section" Under the "destination" dropdown, select "DBFS".
 Enter "dbfs:/databricks/spark-monitoring/spark-monitoring.sh" in the text box.
 Click the "add" button.
 1. Click the "Create Cluster" button to create the cluster.
 Next, click on the "start" button to start the cluster.